 I went to Fort Lauderdale High School, and graduated from the Class of 2017.
 I was a Navy JROTC student, I studied criminal justice, constitutional law, and technology & design.
 My life changed because of teachers and mentor who believed in me and saw my potential.
 It's why I got involved in politics.
 I started visiting my elected officials' offices and as unexpected at the time — they slammed the doors in my face.
 "Go away kid" they said.
 But I kept coming back, each and every single day.
 I started going to school board meetings to advocate for the students of my school and the county, becoming known as "Mr. President" in school.
 I joined political campaigns, ran track, and did what other young boys did — play.

 After attending many school board meetings, and seeing firsthand the issues in my school, I decided that it was time to do something about it.
 So, I ran for office.
 At first, everybody laughed and told me not to do it.
 You're too young.
 You don't have any life experience.
 Wait your turn.
 Someday, kid.
 However, I knew that it was the time to tackle theses issues and bring about change.
 So, I ran for the Broward County School Board, in 2018 as the youngest candidate to ever run for office in Broward County, Florida and the State of Florida.
-I lost, but I earned the confidence of 43,009 voters in our county, shocking many people and reserving our spot in the political conversation.
+I lost, but I earned the confidence of 43,009 voters in our county, shocking many people and starting a new political conversation.
 I am proud of what we accomplished in the campaign.
-It's truly my life's honor to tackle education issues and fight for children.
+It's truly my life's honor to tackle education inequity and fight for children.

 On June 4th, 2017 — I graduated from Fort Lauderdale High School.
 I currently study History at Broward College.

 In December 2018, I had the honor of being invited to the 3rd Seoul Human Rights Conference in South Korea, where I was able to talk about young people's rights and youth in politics.